Tool Kit

 Review the Canadian Centre for Occupational Health and Safety impairment resources for more information.

-- Not working if impairment may endanger the employee or anyone else
+- Don’t drive if impairment may endanger you or anyone else

-- Notifying a supervisor if the employee’s ability to work safely is impaired for any reason
+- Notify a supervisor if your ability to work safely is impaired for any reason

-- Notifying a supervisor if employees see a co-worker who appears to be impaired
+- Notify a supervisor if you see a co-worker who appears to be impaired